 Thus, we are proud to have offered two rounds of grants for the production of short original works, that can include narrative fiction or documentaries.
 We encourage individuals and organizations in Brookline to apply for these grants, as well as those who collaborate with partner organizations and residents of Brookline.

-In 2015 we awarded $5,000 in community production grants for the following projects:
+In past years we’ve awarded $5,000 in community production grants for the following projects:

 - Hubway 66 by Daniel Jamous a local filmmaker, focuses on Hubway, Boston’s bike-sharing system, and explores the impact it has had on himself, other Hubway users, as well as the quality of life of the towns and communities participating in the program.
 The story is told from Jamous’ point of view as he is riding on his morning commute to work from Coolidge Corner to Harvard Square, with interviews, personal recollections, and music interspaced throughout the journey.
 View the teaser for Daniel’s project here.